SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Bottom line?
 While an ADT video buzzer hasn’t made our best-of-the-best doorbell cameras list yet, I expect that might change soon — especially since the rest of ADT’s cameras have seen major upgrades in the last couple of years.

 Until then, for homeowners who set a high bar for video, most experts around here recommend checking out the Ring or the Nest Hello, two top wireless home security options.
-If you go with Google, you’ll also benefit from the Nest Hello’s lower pricing and DIY installation.
+One important note to make here is that ADT security systems now work with the Google Nest Doorbell, so if the default ADT doorbell really isn’t your type, it’s the next best option.

 Did You Know: Facial recognition is hit or miss with most video doorbells, so if yours thinks the mustachioed Domino’s driver is your mother-in-law, don’t fret.
 You can try to retrain your doorbell by deleting “false positive” in your app’s database (if it gives you access).
 Other than that, there’s not much you can do at present.